MangaD/jsocketpp/CONTRIBUTING.md

        ```sh
        pip install -r requirements.txt
        ```
-    2. Install the hooks defined in `.pre-commit-config.yaml`:
+    2. Install the hooks defined in `.pre-commit-config.yaml`.
+Every time you clone a project using pre-commit running `pre-commit install` should always be the first thing you do.
        ```sh
        pre-commit install
        ```